-- 6. The Common Seal of the Council will be kept in a safe place in the custody of the Director of Governance.
+- 6. The Common Seal of the Council will be kept in a safe place in the custody of the Legal Services Manager.
 A decision of the Council, or of any part of it, will be sufficient authority for sealing any document necessary to give effect to the decision. - 7.
-The Common Seal will be affixed to those documents which in the opinion of the Director of Corporate Support Services should be sealed or are required by the Procurement Rules in Part 4 of this Constitution.. - 8.
-The affixing of the Common Seal will be attested by person(s) authorised by the Leader or Cabinet as set out in Part 3 (Executive Delegations) of this Constitution
+The Common Seal will be affixed to those documents which in the opinion of the Monitoring Officer should be sealed or are required by the Procurement Rules in Part 4 of this Constitution.. - 8.
+The affixing of the Common Seal will be attested by person(s) authorised by the Leader or Cabinet as set out in Part 3 (Executive Delegations) of this Constitution. - 9.
+The common seal may be in physical or electronic form as determined by the Monitoring Officer.